The 15 Best things to do in Zadar blog post was first published on Culture Tourist on 14 July 2023 and updated on 12 July 2024.

 What to see in Zadar

-1 – Roman Forum
+1 – Zadar Roman Forum

 Zadar Roman Forum is the largest one on the Eastern Adriatic Coast.
 It was built between the 1st century BC and the 3rd century AD.
 Because of the inscription found on the Forum, we know a part of it was created by the Roman Emperor Augustus.
-Roman Forum in Zadar is a must-see place because once there, you’ll feel like you have stepped into history.
-The whole area is a large archaeological site with stone artefacts scattered around the square.
+Roman Forum in Zadar is a must-see because once there, you’ll feel like you have stepped into history.
+The whole area is a massive archaeological site with stone artefacts scattered around the square.
 It’s surrounded by beautiful historic buildings, and you can spend hours exploring all the details there.

 Read more: 20 Archaeological sites you have to visit in Europe